BNZ online banking down after major outage

 BNZ is "continuing to work on a fix for this issue", the bank said.

-An update on the BNZBank Facebook page said the ban's team is "working hard to implement a fix to the system issues we've been experiencing today".
+An update on the bank's Facebook page said the ban's team is "working hard to implement a fix to the system issues we've been experiencing today".

 "While we don't have an ETA to share now we will continue to provide status updates here," it said.